lBedrockl/Archipelago/worlds/eldenring/region lock ideas.md

 * Item name: `idk`

 ### Sewer > Deeproot
-* Easy door that can require an item
+* Already has seal that requires morgott boss dead
+* Keep or change to a morgott themed item that opens the seal
 * Item name: `idk`

-Capital > Forbidden Lands
+### Capital > Forbidden Lands
-, have the elevator right before FL require rold medallion?
+* Same seal has Sewer > Deeproot

 #
 ## Mountain Tops